 Otterburn Parish Council: Objection.
 The water supply to the site is spring-fed.
-No evidence has been provided as to the capacity of this supply and therefore concerns are raised regarding the
+No evidence has been provided as to the capacity of this supply and therefore concerns are raised regarding the Delegated Decision Report 3 of 13 17NP0026

-Historic England: No objections.
+Historic England: No comments to make.
 The application should be determined in accordance with National and Local policy guidance and on the basis of your specialist conservation advice.